 Experts are now suggesting that this future — one where we navigate the web like a RL city, or play the main character in a movie like our own version of “The Game” — is only 5-10 years away, with market estimates in the tens of billions for virtual, augmented, and mixed reality content alone.
 Alternative realities (VR, AR, and MR) are revolutionizing the scope of storytelling in the digital age.
 With the capacity to take the audience into the story world and engage them physically with a fictional reality, the gap between imagination and experience grows ever thinner.

 In NYFA’s advanced VR Game Design workshop, students engage with the tools of computer- generated, 360-degree, interactive virtual experiences — and get to design their own interactive VR environment.

-In the advanced VR Game Design workshop, students build on their Intro to Interactive VR experience to create a single-level, playable VR “game” demo, using the HTC Vive headset and Unity 3D.
+In the advanced VR Game Design workshop, students create a single-level, playable VR “game” demo, using the HTC Vive headset and Unity 3D.
 Using the vocabulary and systems thinking of game design, students design VR experiences that aim to give the player a sense of agency in the unfolding of events.
 This can be approached from an authorial, film-like narrative vision, or as a reward-driven game mechanic that incentivizes players to reach a predetermined objective.
 In either case, students are encouraged to put themselves inside the virtual world from the player’s (or audience’s) point of view, and use the foundational design principles of virtual reality to enhance the sense of immersion and willing suspension of disbelief — what VR designers are calling “presence.”